 2) Remember that you are not alone

 OCD is a common anxiety disorder.
 In fact, a large part of the population may have had some OCD traits at some point in their lives.
 Don't let it prevent you from talking to people and getting the help you will need.
 There are online forums and support groups that take place regularly.
-Visit OCD Action to find out about some of their future events.

-3) Read about OCD
+3) Read about Obsessive Compulsive Disorder (OCD)

 There is a lot of information available online regarding OCD, including testimonies from people with OCD and how they have dealt with it.
-This can help you put your difficulties into perspective, offer context, and give you more understanding in what may be helpful for you.
+This can help you to put your difficulties into perspective, offer context, and give you more understanding in what may be helpful for you.

 4) Accept that OCD can be a problem and may be interfering in your life